-There are no credit cards that offer a 100% guarantee you’ll be accepted as a customer.
-If you’re sent a “guaranteed credit card” offer that says you have “guaranteed approval”, it will be based on what the lender already knows about you – for example because it’s your main bank or current account provider.
+There are no credit cards that offer a 100% guarantee you’ll be accepted.
+If you’re sent a card offer that says you have “guaranteed approval” it will be based on what the lender already knows about you – for example because it’s your main bank or current account provider.
 But even these offers involve extra checks that could result in your application being declined.

-The same is true if your credit report, or file, shows you have a history of failing to repay your debts.
+If you have no regular income or a very low salary, for example, the lender may worry about you having enough money to meet your card repayments.
+The same is true if your credit file shows you might have had some problems in the past, such as missing payments.
 That’s why you’re less likely to get a credit card if your credit report shows you:

-Lots of credit applications can also damage your chances of getting a credit card.
-That’s because each time you apply for a credit card, the provider runs a “hard” search on your credit report, and too many of these suggest you’re struggling to manage your finances.
+Lots of credit applications in a short space of time can also affect your chances of getting a credit card.
+Every time you apply for a credit card, the lender will run a “hard” search on your credit report and too many of these searches suggests you’re struggling to find credit and manage your finances.

-Your credit score is the value of your credit report.
-It’s based on a points system that awards and deducts points depending what your credit report says.
+Your credit score is a numerical value based on your credit report and credit-worthiness.
+It’s based on a points system that awards and deducts points depending on the payment information in your credit report.
 When you use the MoneySuperMarket Credit Monitor to check your credit report for free, the score you see will be out of a maximum of 710.

-If you have a very high credit score – say 680 out of 710 – you’ll have a better chance of getting a market-leading credit cards with very low interest rates.
-If you have a lower credit score of say 400 out of 710, you’re more likely to qualify for cards with higher interest rates.
+If you have a high credit score – from 680 out of 710 – you’ll have a better chance of getting a market-leading credit card with the lowest interest rates.
+If you have a lower credit score, around 400 out of 710, you’re more likely to qualify for cards with higher interest rates.

 Checking your credit score is a good first step to working out what credit cards you’re likely to be offered.
-But the easiest way to see which credit cards you’re likely to qualify for is to use the MoneySuperMarket Eligibility Checker.
+But the easiest way to see which credit cards you’re likely to get is to use the MoneySuperMarket eligibility checker.
 All you have to do is provide:

-The service will conduct a “soft” search on your credit report, which reveals the necessary information but – crucially – does not show up on your file.
-It then shows you a list of participating credit cards with the “guaranteed rate” you’ll pay if your application is accepted.
+The service will conduct a ‘soft’ credit search on your credit report, which reveals the necessary information but – crucially – does not show up on your file.
+It then shows you a list of participating credit cards with the ‘guaranteed rate’ you’ll pay if your application is accepted.

 It’s not a guarantee you’ll be accepted, but it does indicate you have a high chance of success based on the information you’ve provided.

-Using a bad credit credit card responsibly can be a good way to improve your credit score so you can qualify for a better credit card in the future.
-Our figures show 11% of people who compare credit cards with MoneySuperMarket are looking for a card to help them build up their credit rating.*
+Responsible use of a credit card for bad credit can be a good way to improve your credit score so you can qualify for a better card deals.
+Our figures show 17% of people who compare credit cards with MoneySuperMarket are looking for a card to help them boost their credit rating.*

-The best way to improve your chances of getting a credit card is to increase your credit score.
-Ways to do this include:
+The best way to improve your chance of getting a credit card is to protect and increase your credit score.
+Ways to help do this include:

-There are some alternatives to taking out a credit card, but the best option for you will depend how much money you need to borrow and for how long.
+There are some alternatives to taking out a credit card, but the best option for you will depend on how much you need to borrow and for how long.

-If you’re looking for a credit card, comparing deals on MoneySuperMarket is an easy way to find a card that’s right for you.
-All you need to do is tell us a little about yourself, your financial status, and what you’d like to use your new credit card for, and we’ll show you a list of cards tailored to your needs.
+It’s quick and easy to compare credit cards with us.
+All you need to do is tell us about yourself, your financial status, and what you’d like to use your new credit card for, and we’ll show you a list of cards tailored to your needs.

-You’ll be able to sort them by their interest rates, any included incentives and your likelihood of you being approved.
-Thanks to MoneySuperMarket’s eligibility checker, you can reduce the risk of having your application for credit refused.
+You’ll be able to sort them by interest rates, any included incentives and your likelihood of being approved.
+Our useful eligibility checker tool means you can reduce the risk of your application for credit being refused.

 Once you have your card, you just need to activate it and it will be ready to use.